 3. Hospital abstract

 4. Discharge summary

 When should you submit the required documents?

-After your surgery, or after your recuperation
+After your surgery, during or after your recuperation.

-When can you receive your leave pay?
+When should you receive your Special Leave pay?

 Some generous employers give the total leave pay before or during the surgery, if they receive a certification from the surgeon certifying the employee’s hospital admission and scheduled surgery.

 How many times can you avail of this Special Leave Benefit per year?